 What plan types include the Roles feature?

-All plan types, including Professional and Enterprise customers, have access to Roles.
+All plan types, including Academic, Professional, and Enterprise customers, have access to Roles.

 What Roles are available?